AkhilaKeluth/Techplement.repo/README.md

-This is for Techplement intership work
+This is for Techplement internship work